 New Orleans Times-Picayune

 A fixture on the New Orleans sports scene for more than 40 years, Bob Roesler began work for the New Orleans Times-Picayune’s sports department in 1949 after serving in the United States Navy.
-After being called to active duty during the Korean War as a reservist, Roesler had a reputation as one of the nation’s leading sports writers.
+After being called to active duty during the Korean War as a reservist, Roesler built his reputation as one of the nation’s leading sports writers.

 In 1964, Roesler was named sports editor of the Times-Picayune and was elevated to the position of executive sports editor in 1980.
-During his tenure with the paper, he excelled in shaping local sporting events by working on all New Orleans Super Bowl Task Force Committees, as president of the Professional Football Writer’s Associations and as chairman of the Sugar Bowl Sports Selection and Hall of Fame committees.
-He was a key part of the process to bring the first Super Bowl to the city in 1970.
+He continued as a columnist throughout his time with the newspaper.
+During his tenure with the paper, he excelled in shaping local sporting events by working on all New Orleans Super Bowl Task Force Committees, as president of the Professional Football Writer’s Associations and as chairman of the Sugar Bowl Sports Awards and Hall of Fame committees.
+He was involved with garnering support for the Superdome project and was a key part of the process to bring the first Super Bowl to the city in 1970.